These are the Best Android Phones under $500 in July: Google, OnePlus, Motorola, TCL, and more

 Best Overall: Google Pixel 4a 5G

 The Google Pixel 4a 5G is a step in the middle between the Google Pixel 4a, Google’s new mid-range phone we got to know earlier, and the Google Pixel 5, the company’s new flagship smartphone.
-But as it turns out, it shares a lot more of its DNA with the Pixel 5 rather than the Pixel 4a, despite what its name might suggest.
-And it’s priced more closely to the Pixel 4a.
-Bear with me here, though, because it gets better.
+But as it turns out, it shares a lot more of its DNA with the Pixel 5 than with the Pixel 4a, despite what its name might suggest, and it’s priced more closely to the Pixel 4a.
+Bear with me here though, because it gets better.

 Best for Enthusiasts: OnePlus 8

-The OnePlus 8 launched last year and, while it may have been outshined by the OnePlus 8 Pro and the OnePlus 8T, it was still an amazing phone in its own right.
+The OnePlus 8 launched last year, and while it may have been outshined by the OnePlus 8 Pro and the OnePlus 8T, it was still an amazing phone in its own right.
 It has a Snapdragon 865 processor, which is still a very capable mobile processor even though the Snapdragon 888 is already making the rounds.
-And this was one of the phones that showed that OnePlus was still able to deliver excellent bang for the buck, with prices for flagship smartphones in a seemingly permanent upward trend.
+This was one of the phones that showed that OnePlus was still able to deliver excellent bang for the buck, with prices for flagship smartphones in a seemingly permanent upward trend.
 It also enjoys amazing developer support in our forums, making it an amazing deal for enthusiasts.